 "We got the car on a plane from London to Dhaka, paid the duty and cleared the vehicle.
 The reason we got the vehicle via air is because the battery has a phantom drain of about 2% per day.
 I did not want to risk the battery completely depleting by bringing through the normal sea route and waiting at the port.

 The registration process all in all took a year and was a very long and hectic time.
 We naturally first approached the Bangladesh Road Transport Authority for registration.
 BRTA was not aware of how to register a vehicle without engine number and displacement (cc).

-Accordingly, they sent a letter to Roads and Highways Department seeking their advice.
-RHD decided that since no registration of EVs have taken place in Bangladesh before, they needed a third party to verify the particulars of this vehicle.
-From their view point, BUET was selected as the experts to settle this matter.
+Accordingly, they sent a letter to Roads and Highways Department (RHD) seeking their advice.
+RHD decided that since no registration of EVs has taken place in Bangladesh before, they needed a third party to verify the particulars of this vehicle.
+From their viewpoint, BUET was selected as the experts to settle this matter.

 In the end, Tanveer ended up with a registration certificate that announced the P100D had "5000cc" of displacement, even though it is not powered by a conventional engine and has no displacement to speak of.
 As a result, Tanveer is stuck paying exorbitant amounts of road tax.